Bonnie McElveen-Hunter

-Mary Bonneau "Bonnie" McElveen-Hunter (born June 29, 1950) is an American businesswoman, philanthropist, and diplomat who is the first female chair of the board of governors of the American Red Cross.
+Mary Bonneau "Bonnie" McElveen-Hunter (born June 29, 1950) is an American businesswoman, philanthropist, and diplomat who was the first female chair of the board of governors of the American Red Cross.
 She is the founder and CEO of Pace Communications, a content and integrated marketing agency, and was the U.S. Ambassador to Finland from 2001 to 2003.
 She served as the finance chairwoman of Elizabeth Dole's campaign for the Republican nomination for U.S. president.
 She also started the first billion dollar women's leadership campaign in America for the United Way.

 Early life

-Her father was a lieutenant colonel in the U.S. Air Force and a P-51 pilot during World War II.
+McElveen-Hunter's father was a lieutenant colonel in the U.S. Air Force and a P-51 pilot during World War II.
 Her mother was a school teacher.
 Her father joined the Air National Guard and was activated during the Korean War.
 He was one of the original seven U2 pilots who flew over the Soviet Union during the Cold War.
 When she was 18 months old, her family moved to Germany.
 They continued to move throughout her childhood to Washington, Texas, Oklahoma, Louisiana, California, and Nebraska.
-She is the older sister of Dr. John Thomas McElveen, Jr. (neurotologist) and Tweed McElveen-Bogache.
+She is the older sister of Dr. John Thomas McElveen Jr. (neurotologist) and Tweed McElveen-Bogache.